 What you may not know is that ‘SIEM’ could be two separate acronyms entirely.
-There’s a “Security Incident Event Monitoring” service… and there’s a “Security Incident Event Management” service.
+There’s a “Security Information and Event Monitoring” service… and there’s a “Security Information and Event Management” service.

 Not much of a variant.
 Just that last word.
 That ‘M’.
 And the difference between Monitoring and Management can’t be all too different… right?

 Well, it’s actually a pretty good indicator of how mature your SIEM service is, and of how protected you might be should any malevolent activity happen on your network.

 How A Managed SIEM Is Supposed To Work

 SIEM tools work by collecting data from the different technologies within your system, monitoring and analyzing that data for deviations and possible security risks, and then taking the appropriate action against those threats.

 As a system, it was conceived to monitor entire IT networks and keep an eye out for anomalous activity or unusual behaviors, affecting organizations’ internal or external systems.

 SIEM systems have been so effective at what they do that organizations of all types have begun implementing them to protect against advanced and persistent threats against their systems, including ransomware, SQL injection attacks, and data breaches.